sxpyggy/Mathematical-Foundations/docs/index.md

 - Clarify possible confusions due to language.

 This website is maintained by <u>Guangyuan Gao</u> and <u>Yan Cai</u>.
 If you have any questions, please don't hesitate to contact us via <guangyuan.gao@ruc.edu.cn> or <2017201678@ruc.edu.cn>.

+## ✍️ Final Exam {- #final}

+- Duration: 18:00-19:30 Beijing Time on 14 Jan, 2021.

+- Style: Open book exam; Write solutions on the exam paper (a .doc will be sent to you).

+- Type of Questions: Similar to the homework (no multiple choice questions).

+- Number of Questions: Around 10.

+- Requirements: Necessary calculation/proof details.

+- Examinable chapters: 1-6.

+- Most important: (Partial) Differentiation and Optimization (60%), Integration (20%).
+Roughly.

+- Less important: Financial Mathematics (10%), Linear equations and Non-linear Equations (10%).
+Roughly.

 ## 🖊️ Homework {-}